Shopify SEO: 12-Step Guide for Beginners

 A meta description highlighted on SERP under Semrush's blog

-A relevant, well-written meta description entices searchers to click on your link instead of a competitor’s link.
+A relevant, well-written meta description encourages searchers to click on your link instead of a competitor's.

 To optimize your meta description for clicks, incorporate your keywords, include a CTA, and keep it to 105 characters or fewer to avoid truncation.

-Use Semrush’s On-Page SEO Checker to see whether there are any improvements you can make to your title tags, H1 tags, and meta descriptions.
+Use Semrush's On Page SEO Checker to find improvements for your title tags, H1 tags, and meta descriptions.

-Simply open the tool and enter your domain.
-And click “Get ideas.”
+Simply open the tool, enter your domain, and click "Get ideas.”

 On-Page SEO Checker "Get ideas" button

-Then, follow the prompts in the pop-up that appears.
-And click “Collect ideas.”
+Then, follow the prompts in the pop-up and click “Collect ideas.”

 "Add pages to optimize" screen in On-Page SEO Checker settings

-After the tool generates your report, head to the “Optimization Ideas” tab.
-And click on the “# ideas” button next to a URL.
+After the tool generates your report, go to the “Optimization Ideas” tab and click on the “# ideas” button next to a URL.

 "Optimization Ideas" tab in On-Page SEO Checker tool

-Scroll down to the content section to see whether your title tag and H1 tag contain your target keywords.
-And make sure neither contains instances of keyword stuffing.
+Scroll down to the content section to check whether your title tag and H1 tag contain your target keywords, and ensure neither includes keyword stuffing.

 "Content" section showing optimization ideas for the H1 and title tags in On-Page SEO Checker